anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   An alternative name may be attestation object.

-* Simplification of the architecture approach for the initial use case having an offsite PKI.
+* Simplification of the architecture approach for the initial use case having an off-site PKI.

 * Introduction of a new use case utilizing authenticated self-contain objects to onboard a pledge using a commissioning